We believe there is a major problem in this country: Party school rankings are, at their very core, flawed.

 Now that we’ve explained our methodology, we imagine some of you will have your disagreements with where your school fell on our index.
 Or its omission, since we know many of you rep. hard.
 But we believe our ranking of top party schools is the best we can do—besides going to every single campus in the country and counting empty beer cans on Sunday mornings.

 So where did your school fall?
+Click for the rankings below.

 To submit a testimonial to BroBible about the party scene at your college, e-mail us here.